dettloffd/tip-tracker-2/docs/aws_server_setup.md

 ### Register targets

-This whole page is basically not being used; you'll see some stuff in here but none of it ends up in registered targets.
-Just click create.
+Don't worry about this as this will be configured later; just click create.

 ### Back in the load balancer

-Click refresh and select that target group.
+Click refresh and select the target group which was just created.

 # Task Definition